 Mock Tools for Testing

-Use mock tools to test without making real API calls:Copy
+Use mock tools to test without making real API calls:from tyler.eval import mock_tools

 # Define mock responses